Gilles Müller

 Gilles Müller ([ˈʒil ˈmylɐ]; born 9 May 1983) is a Luxembourgish former professional tennis player.
-He is a two-time major singles quarterfinalist, and the most successful male tennis player in Luxembourgish history.
+He is a two-time major singles quarterfinalist, making him by far the most successful male tennis player in Luxembourgish history.
 Müller won two titles on the ATP Tour and achieved a career-high ATP singles ranking of world No. 21 on 31 July 2017.
 He was known for his powerful left-handed serve and net skills.
 Following his retirement, Müller was appointed as Luxembourg's Davis Cup team captain.

 Career

 Junior tennis

 Müller played his first junior match in 1997 at the age of 14 at a grade 4 tournament in Luxembourg.
 2001 was Müller's most successful year in juniors.
 He started off by making the semifinals of the Junior Australian Open where he lost to the No. 1 ranked junior Janko Tipsarević of Yugoslavia (1–6, 6–4, 2–6).
 Following an early exit at the Junior French Open, He reached the final of the Boys' Singles at the 2001 Wimbledon Championships, where he was defeated by Roman Valent of Switzerland (6–3, 5–7, 3–6).
 He won the Boys' Singles final at the 2001 US Open, defeating Taiwan's Yeu-Tzuoo Wang (7–6, 6–2).
-He attained No. 1 ranking on the junior circuit on September 10, 2001 and finished the year with the ranking.
+He attained No. 1 ranking on the junior circuit on September 10, 2001, and finished the year with the ranking.
 He ended his junior career after an early exit at the Orange Bowl with an overall singles record of 81–29 throughout his junior career.